linux-user-cpu/ToolsForPranks-/README.md

-# ToolsForPranks-
-Tools for pranking your (imaginary) friends!
+idk what to put in the readme file so.... prank your (imaginary) friends